HrisiPanayotova/LZW-implementation/README.md

  * `-decomprfc <inputFileName> <outputFileName>` - decompresses the input file in the file with name outputFileName using the changeable decompression

  * `-comprdirall <inputDirName>` - compresses all file in the folder with name `inputDirName`, by creating a 2 folders called `changeableLZWCompression` & `fixedLZWCompression`.
 All the files in directory will be compressed with the changeable compression in `changeableLZWCompression` and with the fixed -> `fixedLZWCompression`.
 A csv file `result.csv` will be created, containing information on the compression results.

+ * `-comprdirallcantrbry` - calls `-comprdirall <inputDirName>` with the cantrbry folder from the resources.
+Keep in mind that you have to wait a bit for the compression to end

  * `-decomprdirf <inputDirName> <outputDirName>` - decompresses all the files from `inputDirName` to the folder denoted by `outputDirName` using the fixed decompression